Qualcomm stock soars after settling Apple patent dispute

 From the joint press release:

 Apple uses a number of Qualcomm cellular technologies in the iPhone.
 The two companies have been at odds since Apple ordered its suppliers to stop paying patent royalty fees to Qualcomm in 2017.
-Qualcomm owns a number of patents governing the way cell phone modems connect to cellular network infrastructure, among other things.
+Qualcomm owns a number of patents governing the way cell-phone modems connect to cellular network infrastructure, among other things.

 Qualcomm stock was trading at roughly $58 per share before the news broke, and is now trading at almost $70 per share.
 Apple stock rose slightly on the news but has fallen to near its previous level.